rabbitmq/rabbitmq-oauth2-tutorial/README.md

 **Create Clients, Users, Permissions and grant them**

 Run the command `make setup-users-and-clients` to achieve the following:
+- Create `rabbit_client` client who is going to be used by RabbitMQ server to authenticate management users coming to the management ui.
+- Create `test_client` client who is going to be used by our scripts to get JWT tokens for our RabbitMQ management users before they access the management ui.
+This was required before RabbitMQ Management UI supported SSO.
 - Create `rabbit_admin` user who is going to be the full administrator user with full access
-- Create `rabbit_monitor` user who is going to be monitoring user with just the *monitoring* *user tag*
+- Create `rabbit_monitor` user who is going to be the monitoring user with just the *monitoring* *user tag*
 - Create `consumer` client who is going to be the RabbitMQ User for the consumer application
 - Create `producer` client who is going to be the RabbitMQ User for the producer application
-- Create tokens for the 2 end users and for 2 clients
+- Create tokens for the 2 end users and for the 2 clients

 ### Deploy RabbitMQ with OAuth2 plugin and UAA signing key